A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 How to buy tickets for Oktoberfest

 Some Oktoberfest events, such as the Thanksgiving Day Parade, are free and open for public viewing.
-However, you’ll need to pay for tickets in advance to attend the main festival activities and special events.
+However, you’ll need to pay for tickets in advance to attend the various main festival activities and special events.

 What to wear to Oktoberfest